 Allison is a software developer and open source strategist.
 She is president of the Open Source Initiative, a board member of the OpenStack Foundation, a board member of the Perl Foundation, and co-founder of the FLOSS Foundations group for open source leaders.
 She previously served as President of the Perl Foundation, Chief Architect of the Parrot virtual machine, Open Source Evangelist and OSCON Conference Chair at O'Reilly Media, Chairman of the Board at the Parrot Foundation, board member at the Python Software Foundation, Technical Architect of Ubuntu and Open Source Advisor at Canonical.

-She participates in the Debian, Ubuntu, Python, and OpenStack projects, and is currently a Distinguished Technologist at Hewlett Packard Enterprise working on open source strategy, and leading a team of engineers focused on upstream open source development in OpenStack and Python.
+She participates in the Debian, Ubuntu, Python, and OpenStack projects, and is currently a Distinguished Technologist at Hewlett Packard Enterprise working on open source strategy.

 Historically, I worked as DevOps before, during, and after the dot-com boom (we didn't have a catchy name for it back then), so my passion for OpenStack has many elements of "scratching my own itch", pushing the envelope in automated deployment and management of larger and larger infrastructures.
 As a Python developer, I anticipated participating in OpenStack more actively as a developer.
-I even took a job a couple of years ago intending to work on Nova full-time, but they ended up immediately tapping my other skillsets, taking up all my time with strategic work.
-I am also currently an engineering manager of a team of upstream OpenStack developers.
+I even took a job a few years ago intending to work on Nova full-time, but they ended up immediately tapping my other skillsets, taking up all my time with strategic work.

 I believe OpenStack plays a vital role in the open source ecosystem and in the future of cloud technology, one of the key projects that serves to promote "innovation and choice on the Internet", as Mozilla is fond of saying.
 The open source nature of OpenStack opens up economic opportunities in cloud technology around the world.
 It is an important example of one style of modern open source development, funded by corporate interests but guided by the technical governance of individual contributors.